Critterish Allsorts are the UK’s only Animal Assisted Therapy SPECIALISTS

-For best information about our Pet Therapy services, please visit the Critter Assisted Therapy website – Critter Assisted Therapy is owned and run by Critterish Allsorts.
+For best information about our Pet Therapy services and to see examples of us at work via media (tv and press) reports, please visit the Critter Assisted Therapy website – Critter Assisted Therapy is owned and run by Critterish Allsorts.
 We have just separated this part of the business to show our commitment to “Unleashing The Healing Power Of Animals”!

 The interaction and relationship between people and animals has also been shown to reduce stress and promote well being.
-It can also increase socialisation; improve self esteem & confidence ; promote quality of life & encourage nurturance & responsibility.
+It can also increase socialisation; improve self esteem & confidence ; promote quality of life & encourage nurturance, empathy & responsibility.

 When animal assisted therapy is used with people in the autistic spectrum, these people demonstrate fewer stereotyped behaviours and increased socially appropriate behaviours.
 IT IS PROVEN TO WORK!!

 “Introduction of animals into a human service system can provide the calming, unconditional love & attention, that is needed to enable the service users to thrive – moving from illness towards health”

 We have just launched “Critter Assisted Therapy” – in order to prove our commitment to this part of our work, we have decided to move the focus of our business to Animal Assisted Therapy.
 Dale Preece-Kelly (Owner) is now a FULLY QUALIFIED Animal Assisted Therapy Practitioner – a new dedicated website was launched in September 2013 for C.A.T.
 For more information and to keep up to date, please follow Critter Assisted Therapy on Facebook . . .
 “Unleashing The Healing Power Of Animals”

 Our animal assisted therapy sessions, are second to none, and we are the forerunner in this field, we can even do one to one sessions IN YOUR HOME!!